redtestin/testdir/all.md

 Welcome to my practice git repository where you can eff up as much as you'd like plus work with a real, living, breathing person on the other side.
 Here we learn all things git.
 Feel free to send me Pull Requests just to discover what it's like when a Repo Master asks you

-    "Can you squash your commits for us"

-and you're all like...
+    "Can you squash your commits for us" turkiy are in the kit and the water is warm and you're all like...

     "How the hell do I do that?"